 Some letters were not used in the suffix registrations system; for example I, O, Q, U and Z were never issued.
 'I' and 'Z' were reserved for Northern Ireland, 'O' was thought to too closely resemble zero, 'Q' was used but only on vehicles where their date of manufacture was in doubt, and 'U' appeared too much like 'V' for use on suffix registration plates.

 Suffix registrations consist of three letters followed by a one, two, or three digit number with a year-letter identifier at the end.

-The three letters identify the original area of issue for the registration.
-'ABH' with an F suffix was issued, for example, in 1967 in Buckinghamshire.
-'CHN' was issued as a suffix registration with a 'C' in 1965 in Darlington.
-Suffix registrations CGO ***B, CGO ***H, CGO ***S and CGO ***X were issued in 1964, 1969, 1978 and 1981 respectively in London.
+The three letters identify what would have been the original area of issue for the registration.
+'ABH', for example, originated in Buckinghamshire, 'CHN' would suggest Darlington.
+Paired with the age identifying letter (the suffix), it would originally have been possible to identify the age and area the vehicle displaying the registration originated from - combinations like CGO ***B, CGO ***H, CGO ***S and CGO ***X were issued in 1964, 1969, 1978 and 1981 respectively in London.